 RECON-X was incorporated under Philippine laws and registered with the SEC on June 27, 2014 to engage in the business of recycling and converting plastics into fuel (gasoline, diesel and kerosene) using patented technology.
 The process was duly certified on November 2, 2015, by the Intellectual Property Office of the Philippines ("IPOPHL") for "Improved Method of Converting Land-Filled Plastic Wastes into Hydrocarbon Fuel", certified by the Department of Science and Technology ("DOST") and by the Department of Energy ("DOE").
 As of December 31, 2021, RECON-X was able to procure the additional catalysts and materials needed for the plastic diesel conversion plant to be used to process waste materials into fuel.
-In 2023, RECON-X has started introduction of feedstocks, performance testing and testing of fuel compliance with National Standards and securing plastic waste supply from a plastic waste aggregator.
-RECON-X is set to commence its commercial operations in 2024.
+In 2023, RECON-X has started introduction of feedstocks, performance testing and testing of fuel compliance with National Standards and securing plastic waste supply from a plastic waste aggregator and is still the same in 2024.
+RECON-X is continuing its efforts in streamlining its operations and sourcing technical staff for production.

-The registered office of SPI is Unit E-2003B East Tower, Tektite Towers (formerly Philippine Stock Exchange Centre), Exchange Road, Ortigas Center, Pasig City.
+The Company's registered office is at Units E-2003B 20th Floor East Tower, Tektite Towers, Exchange Road, Ortigas Center, Pasig City.